How Long Does It Take to Get An E2 Visa?

 The government fee for the premium service is $1,225.
 If you are choosing this option it is arguably even more important to ensure your application is comprehensive to avoid costly resubmission if it is refused.

-Tips to avoid processing delays
+Tips to avoid E2 visa processing delays

+As an applicant, there are steps you can take to help reduce and avoid delays with your E-2 application.
 Preparing a comprehensive and compelling application is key to an efficient and successful application:

 Check you are eligible for the E-2 visa